 The ranktopindfw.com domain launched 13 days before this post was published.
 In that window, without a single dedicated pool builder city page live on the site, the pool builders industry page has generated impressions across more than a dozen pool-builder-specific queries across multiple DFW cities.

-The Frisco case study documents position 4 for "seo for pool builders in frisco" from a DFW-wide industry page with no Frisco content.
-The Plano case study documents position 1 for "seo for pool builders in plano" in 13 days, displacing a national agency.
+The pool builder SEO in Frisco page documents position 4 for "seo for pool builders in frisco" from a DFW-wide industry page with no Frisco content — it is now live and built on the same framework.
+The pool builder SEO in Plano page documents position 1 for "seo for pool builders in plano" in 13 days, displacing a national agency.
 Both results follow from the same principle: a page built with specificity and correct entity signals outperforms a generic page, regardless of domain authority gap.

 The same gap exists in pool builder buyer queries across every DFW city.
 Buyers are searching.
 The searches are not being answered by pool builder city pages.
 The first pool builder in each city who builds those pages captures that traffic by default.